Brisbane Roar FC: Darren Davies (interim) 2019

 Following Aloisi's departure, Darren Davies was appointed interim head coach for an unspecified period.
 His tenure began with a 2–1 defeat away to Sydney FC and a 2–2 draw away to Newcastle Jets.

 On 23 April 2019, the club announced Robbie Fowler as the new head coach, with Davies to take charge for the one remaining A-League game, on ANZAC Day.

 Davies' final game in charge ended with a 5–3 home defeat by Adelaide United, in front of almost 12,000 fans including the new head coach.
 Davies' coaching record was: played 18, won 3, drew 3 and lost 12, scoring 28 goals and conceding 54.
 The final season of the Aloisi/Davies era saw Roar finish ninth on the ladder, with a home attendance of 9,632, the fourth-best in the competition that season.

 Fowler era (2019–2020)

 It was also announced that Tony Grant was joining the coaching team, alongside Fowler.
-Shortly after Fowler's appointment, the club announced a mass exodus of playing staff, with fourteen players released in late April 2019, including marquee signing Eric Bautheac.
+Shortly after Fowler's appointment, the club announced a mass exodus of playing staff, with fourteen players released in late April 2019, including marquee signing Éric Bauthéac.

 In June 2019 Fowler announced his first signing in Roy O'Donovan from Newcastle United Jets.

 Fowler's first competitive match came in a 2–0 away win at reigning A-League Champions Sydney FC on 7 August 2019 in the FFA Cup.

 On 29 June 2020, Roar announced Fowler would not be returning to the club after departing during the COVID-19 crisis.
 He left with a 45% win record (10 wins from 22 A-League games).